bitextor/bitextor/docs/CONFIG.md

 ```

 * `bifixer`: use [Bifixer](https://github.com/bitextor/bifixer) to fix parallel sentences and tag near-duplicates for removal <!-- When using `bifixer: True` it is possible to specify additional arguments using `bifixerOptions` variable.
 More information about these arguments in [Bifixer](https://github.com/bitextor/bifixer) repository. -->
-* `bifixerAggressiveDedup`: it marks near-duplicates sentences as duplicate, so they can be removed in the deduplication step (i.e. `dedup: True`).
+* `bifixerAggressiveDedup`: it marks near-duplicates sentences as duplicate, so they can be removed in the deduplication step (i.e. `deduped: True`).
 This step is enabled by default if not specified and `bifixer: True`
 * `bifixerIgnoreSegmentation`: it does not resplit the long sentences.
 This step is enabled by default if not specified and `bifixer: True`
 * `deferred`: if this option is set, segment contents (plain text or TMX) are deferred to the original location given a Murmurhash2 64bit checksum
 * `elrc`: include some ELRC quality indicators in the final corpus, such as the ratio of target length to source length; these indicators can be used later to filter-out some segment pairs manually